achristensen6/glassfrog-js/README.md

 });
 ```
 Note that `data` will automatically be parsed into an object for you if
-the call to the GlassFrog API was successful
+the call to the GlassFrog® API was successful

 ## GET

-These functions pull data from GlassFrog with GET HTTP requests.
+These functions pull data from GlassFrog® with GET HTTP requests.

 See [get documentation](docs/GET.md).

 ## POST

-These functions push data to GlassFrog and create new objects with POST HTTP requests.
+These functions push data to GlassFrog® and create new objects with POST HTTP requests.

 See [post documentation](docs/POST.md).

 ## PATCH

-These functions modify existing data on GlassFrog with PATCH HTTP requests.
+These functions modify existing data on GlassFrog® with PATCH HTTP requests.

 See [patch documentation](docs/PATCH.md).

 ## DELETE

-These functions delete existing data on GlassFrog with DELETE HTTP requests.
+These functions delete existing data on GlassFrog® with DELETE HTTP requests.

 See [delete documentation](docs/DELETE.md).